sithmel/Do-androids-dream-of-electric-duck/README.md

 }
 ```
 Note: async generator functions and async generator objects are very similar the the regular ones.
 With the only exception that they work with async iterables.
-And therefore they returns a promise.
+And therefore the "next" method returns a promise.
 ---
 #### yield / yield*
 ```js